ADR 75: V2 Upgrades

 . sdk.Context

 V2 will have a breaking changes in regards to how CometBFT handles certain fields in ABCI.
-Previously, the Cosmos SDK paniced and recovered in the case of out of gas, providing an error to CometBFT which we do not return in the new design.
+Previously, the Cosmos SDK panicked and recovered in the case of out of gas, providing an error to CometBFT which we do not return in the new design.

 V2 only works with Store/v2